+They’ve done it again.
 The folks behind The Simpsons are basically fortune tellers.
-Lady Gaga’s Super Bowl performance (February 5, 2017) involved lots of cable-based aerial acrobatics, but it was first seen five years prior, in The Simpsons‘ 2012 episode Lisa Goes Gaga.
-The similarity between clips is uncanny – check it out in the video below – but such prophecies are a regular fixture on The Simpsons, it turns out.
-Here’s each of their surreal gags to have come true in real life so far across its 26-year lifespan – ranked in order of craziness…
+This week, it was announced that Disney had agreed a deal to buy a large chunk of 21st Century Fox – something The Simpsons prophesied in an episode nearly 20 years ago.
+Check it out in the video below – but such prophecies are a regular fixture on The Simpsons, it turns out.
+Here’s some of their most surreal gags to have come true in real life so far across its 26-year lifespan – ranked in order of craziness…

 The financial crisis in Greece rumbled on in 2015, hogging headlines for weeks, but the long-running US show saw things going awry there years before: just witness this small, subtle gag in 2013 episode ‘Politically Inept, With Homer Simpson’.
 As Springfield’s most loveable buffoon is being interviewed on TV, a news ticker flashes on the screen below with the headline: “Europe puts Greece on eBay.”